How to Get Rid of Wolf Spiders

 See Also: 9 Fascinating Facts about Wolf Spiders

-Wolf spiders tend to be dark in color (usually dark brown or even black), often with stripes or other markings of a lighter brown or yellow.
-These are long critters with thin legs that have three tarsal claws at the end of each hairy leg and stout, furry bodies.
-They are a considered a fast spider making them a bit intimidating.
+Wolf spiders (family Lycosidae) tend to be dark in color (usually dark brown or even black), often with stripes or other markings of a lighter brown or yellow.
+They have long, thin legs with three tarsal claws each.
+The body is stout and furry bodies.
+Thanks to both speed and excellent eyesight, they’re a bit intimidating.

-One of the most notable features is that most female wolf spiders carry their egg sacs attached to their spinnerets, holding the sac in a manner that prevents damage.
+One of the most notable features is that most female wolf spiders carry their egg sacs.
+She attaches to their spinnerets, holding the sac in a manner that prevents damage.
 A few species hide their sacs underground.

 From birth until their first molting, wolf spiderlings will ride on top of their mother’s abdomen, a sign that makes identification easy.